Sometimes content on the internet isn’t actionable for defamation, but it can give rise to other claims.

 Misappropriation or Appropriation

-Misappropriation is using the name or image of another for commercial purposes.
+Misappropriation is using the name and likeness or image of another for commercial purposes.
 It is also called “Appropriation” in some jurisdictions.
 It may also occur when a person’s identity is used by another for the other person’s own personal benefit.
 This often occurs in the context of celebrities and well-known people, by marketers trying to sell a particular product.

 Elements of a Misappropriation or Appropriation Claim